fpgadeveloper/ethernet-fmc-network-tap/README.md

    In the window that opens, tick "Include bitstream" and "Local to project".
 7. Return to Windows Explorer and browse to the Vitis directory in the repo.
 8. Double click the `build-vitis.bat` batch file.
-The batch file will run the `build-vitis.tcl` script and build the Vitis workspace containing the hardware design and the software application.
+The batch file will run the `tcl/build-vitis.tcl` script and build the Vitis workspace containing the hardware design and the software application.
 9. Run Xilinx Vitis and select the workspace to be the Vitis directory of the repo.
 10. Connect and power up the hardware.